English proficiency may be proven by any of the following

 SAT Evidence-Based Reading and Writing 580 or higher 580 or higher Not Accepted for Grad Programs Duolingo 100 105 Not Accepted for Grad Programs iTEP 3.7 3.9 Not Accepted for Grad Programs

-*Selective bachelor's programs include Nursing, B.A. in Law, and all Engineering and Business programs. **Individual Graduate Programs may require higher scores than the Graduate College.
+*Selective Bachelor's programs include B.A. in Architecture, Nursing, B.A. in Law, all Engineering and most Business programs (Economics excluded). **Individual Graduate Programs may require higher scores than the Graduate College.
 Please review the Graduate Programs Catalog for more information.
 The TOEFL Essentials test is not an accepted for proof of English Proficiency for doctoral programs.

 - Academic Coursework (Undergraduate Students Only)

-Fulfillment of English Proficiency Minimum for Most Programs Minimum for Selective Bachelor's Programs IB (English A - Higher Level) 5 or higher 5 or higher (Engineering, Nursing, and B.A. in Law ONLY) Cambridge IGCSE, O Level or Higher C or higher Not Applicable Cambridge English Qualification (C1 Advanced, C2 Proficiency) 180 180 Completion of 4 years of regular English at an accredited American or IB High School C or higher C or higher (Business, B.A. in Law, Engineering ONLY) Completion of ENGL 101 or 102 or 107 AND 108 (or equivalent course) C or higher C or higher (Engineering and B.A. in Law ONLY)
+Fulfillment of English Proficiency Minimum for Most Programs Minimum for Selective Bachelor's Programs IB (English A - Higher Level) 5 or higher 5 or higher (B.A. in Architecture, Engineering, Nursing, and B.A. in Law ONLY) Cambridge IGCSE, O Level or Higher C or higher in English Subject B.A. in Architecture, Engineering and B.A. in Law ONLY Cambridge English Qualification (C1 Advanced, C2 Proficiency) 180 180 Completion of 4 years of regular English at an accredited American or IB High School C or higher C or higher (B.A. in Architecture, Business, B.A. in Law, Engineering ONLY) Completion of 3 years of schooling at a High School where medium of instruction is English.
+B.A. in Architecture, Engineering and B.A. in Law ONLY Completion of ENGL 101 or 102 or 107 AND 108 (or equivalent course) C or higher C or higher (B.A. in Architecture, Engineering and B.A. in Law ONLY)

 Please contact your enrollment counselor if you have questions regarding the use of academic coursework to satisfy your English proficiency requirements.